-Questions 6.1.1 is required for currently contracted Applicants.
-All questions are required for new entrant Applicants.
+Question 6.1.1 is required for currently contracted CCSB Market Applicants for Quarter 1 submission.
+Section not required for currently contracted CCSB Market Applicants for Quarter 2- 4 submissions.
+All questions are required for new entrant Applicants for any Quarterly submission.

-6.1.1 Applicant must complete Attachments C1- Current and Projected Enrollment and C2-California Off-Exchange Enrollment.
+6.1.1 Applicant must complete Attachments C1 Current and Projected Enrollment and C2 California Off-Exchange Enrollment.
 Applicant must complete all data points for their lines of business (including Employer-Based coverage, Individual Market, and Government Payers) to provide current enrollment and enrollment projections.
 Failure to complete Attachments C1 and C2 will require a resubmission of the templates.